Omairss/ds5500-hw3/README.md

-### KL divergence as we can see is about twice as good as a random distribution
+#### KL divergence as we can see is about twice as good as a random distribution when compared to the original unmodified distribution and should be a decent method of imputation.

 ## Problem 4